-The meeting started at 2:00 pm with the welcome note of Mr. S. P. Singh, Municipal Commissioner Lucknow.
-Subsequently, Mr. S. P. Sharma Asstt.
-Prof. IET, Lucknow and Mr K. Momose, the Team Leader of JICA Study Team briefly explained the objectives of the study and its origin as how it was planned and started.
+The meeting started as 3:00 pm with the welcome speech by Mr. S. P. Mishra, Municipal Commissioner Kanpur followed by brief explanation of importance and objective of the schemes by Mr. S. P. Sharma, Asstt.
+Prof. IET Lucknow and Mr. Momose, Team leader of JICA study team.

-After this, the experts of JICA study team presented the salient feature of the project to the stakeholders present in the meeting, which was followed by Question and Answer session.
+Following this, the experts of JICA study team presented the salient features of the project to the stakeholders, which was followed by questions and answers.

-1. Sewerage plan
+1. Sewerage Plan